 Revelation: Chapter 5

 As seen in the chronology of Revelation, John is viewing these events of this chapter from the perspective of heaven.
-The events here are also described in the timeline of the tribulation saints, which can be viewed by following the rectangular purple tab above.
+The events here are also described in the timeline of the tribulation saints.
 As is described in that web page, there are several events that are expected to occur following the rapture of the church but prior to the beginning of the tribulation.
 The events in this chapter describe the great glory of Jesus Christ that are bestowed to Him by the Father and the response of all creation.

 A scroll is sealed for several reasons:

-As John will observe and report in Revelation 6, each seal reveals the final conclusion of God's wrath upon the world, which results in the end of man's willful submission to the seductive wiles of Satan at the end of the tribulation.
-Satan's seduction against man, began in the garden of Eden, and has therefore lost his dominion over this earth that the Lord given him, Genesis 1:27-30, Genesis 3:1-10.
-This is demonstrated by a few passages in scripture.
+As John will observe and report in Revelation 6:1-17, each seal leads the final conclusion of God's wrath upon the world, which results in the end of man's willful submission to the seductive wiles of Satan at the end of the tribulation.
+Satan's seduction against man, began in the garden of Eden, and man from that point forward lost his dominion over this earth that the Lord given him, Genesis 1:27-30, Genesis 3:1-10.
+This is demonstrated by the following passages in scripture.

 In Revelation 5:2, John observes a mighty angel, the first of many in Revelation, ask who is worthy to break the seals and open the scroll.
 Some interpret later appearances of mighty angels as Christ, but this is unlikely as in each case they may exhibit the qualities of Christ, but only because they are in His presence.

-In Revelation 5:3, John sees that no one in creation, those in heaven, those on earth, or those under the earth were worthy to take the sealed document from the Fatherís hand.
+In Revelation 5:3, John sees that no one in creation, those in heaven, those on earth, or those under the earth who was worthy to take the sealed document from the Father's hand.

-In Revelation 5:4, John wept as his response to the observation that no one was found worthy to take the scroll from the Fatherís hand.
-Though not explicitly revealed concerning Johnís reaction, recall the question of the disciples prior to Christís ascension in the clouds to the Father, Acts 1:6-9.
+In Revelation 5:4, John wept as his response to the observation that no one was found worthy to take the scroll from the Father's hand.
+Though not explicitly revealed concerning John's reaction, recall the question of the disciples prior to Christ's ascension in the clouds to the Father, Acts 1:6-9.
 The apostles had high expectations the kingdom would come in their lifetime, Acts 1:6-9.
 John and Peter were proclaiming that the kingdom of heaven was at hand, the day of refreshing and restitution, Acts 3:19-21.
 As long as this book remained sealed, the judgment upon Israel would continue and the promise of His return would not happen.
 The question they asked was when the kingdom would be restored to Israel, the age of peace and restoration.
-The Lord responded to them that they were not know the times or the seasons, as that was reserved by the Father as to when He will reveal that information.
+The Lord responded to them that they were not know the times or the seasons, as that was reserved by the Father as to when He will reveal that information, Acts 1:7-9.
 So, until that time, and as long as this book remained sealed, the judgment upon Israel would continue.
-However, once the tribulation begins, the emphasis will upon Israel since the church will have been raptured and appear before the throne, as seen in Revelation 4.
+However, once the tribulation begins, the emphasis will upon Israel since the church will have been raptured and appear before the throne, as seen in Revelation 4:1-11.

 In Revelation 5:5, John is comforted by one of the elders before the throne of God, not the angel whom was given to reveal these things to John.
-The elder, who represents the church as discussed in Revelation 4, views Christ as the lion of the tribe of Judah.
+The elder, who represents the church as discussed in Revelation 4:1-11, views Christ as the lion of the tribe of Judah.
 This is in fulfillment of prophesy given by Jacob on his death bed, Genesis 49:8-10.
-The scepter will never be removed from this tribe, Ezekiel 21:25-27.
-He was identified asa the Lion of Judah, who would rule and reign over Israel.
+The scepter will never be removed from the tribe Judah, Ezekiel 21:25-27.
+Christ Jesus was identified asa the Lion of Judah, who would rule and reign over Israel.
 He is also the slain Lamb who is the foundation of the gospel of Jesus Christ; He died according to scripture, was buried and on the third day was resurrected according to scripture, John 1:29-31, 1Corinthians 15:1-3.
 The elder also refers to Jesus as the root of David who has triumphed, Isaiah 11:1-5, Isaiah 11:10-11, Romans 15:8-12.
 Christ Jesus is the one who prevailed at the cross, and is able to open the book and loose its seven seals, Psalm 8:5, Hebrews 2:7-9.